knokvik/kestral/README.md

 ![Ingestion Throughput](benchmark_assets/ingestion_throughput.png)

 ### Reproducing the Benchmarks
-To rigorously reproduce the exact performance characteristics reported above, you must execute the suite using the Google Benchmark JSON reporter and run our Python Matplotlib ingestion script.
+The suite should be run on Google Benchmark JSON reporter to precisely replicate the performance numbers reported above, and should also be run with our Python Matplotlib ingestion script.

 ```bash
 # 1. Compile with extreme optimizations